Garry Foulds: Biography

 Though Foulds played 300 games, he was not an iconic figure at the club.
 "When I played at Essendon I wasn't in the media much and it suited me and enabled me to concentrate on football.
 I was happy playing the game.
 I enjoyed playing and the people I played with and the friends I made out of football," said Foulds.

+In 2025, Garry Foulds was named at Number 23 in Don The Stat's Top 100 Essendon Players Since 1980.